Aarogyaa Bharat

 Introduction

-Every year, April 17 is recognized as World Hemophilia Day, a global campaign to raise awareness about hemophilia and other inherited bleeding disorders.
-Initiated by the World Federation of Hemophilia (WFH), the day honors the birthday of WFH founder Frank Schnabel and aims to increase understanding, accessibility to treatment, and community support for patients living with these lifelong conditions.
+Every year on April 17, the global healthcare community comes together to observe World Hemophilia Day, a dedicated initiative to raise awareness about hemophilia and other inherited bleeding disorders.
+Established by the World Federation of Hemophilia (WFH), this day commemorates the birthday of WFH founder Frank Schnabel and serves as a reminder of the importance of early diagnosis, equitable treatment access, and lifelong support for those affected.

 • Frequent nosebleeds

-• Joint pain and swelling due to internal bleeding
+• Joint pain and swelling caused by internal bleeding

 • Blood in urine or stool